palpaulcode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 13-change_group
 Changes group of file hello go school

-File 100-chnage_owner_and_group
+File 100-change_owner_and_group
-changesowner to vincent and group to staff for all files and directories in current working directory
+changes owner to vincent and group to staff for all files and directories in current working directory

+File 101-symbolic_link_permissions
+changes owner and groupf file _hello to vincent and staff respectively.
+The file is a symbolic link